Blog

 15Five password reset page

-What if an account doesn’t exist?
-Or if customers used a different email?
-Don’t leave customers facing a wall of silence.
-Like REI.com, seize this opportunity by sending them an email to explain what is happening and hopefully convert them into happy customers!
+In this case, you can seize this opportunity by sending them an email to explain what is happening and hopefully convert them into happy customers, just like REI does.

 REI password reset email